y-usuzumi/step-sequencer/docs/notes/midir_precise_timing.md

 I also found this open issue: https://github.com/Boddlnagg/midir/issues/45 in which a similar question was raised.

+Update 2025/02/26: My test today testifies to my finding.
+I tested using `sleep` of 266ms between two recurring notes, and I observed a pattern of notes with the duration of 256ms interspersed with notes with the duration of 299ms at every fourth or fifth note.

+I did not observe this in the previous test was because midir defaults the ALSA backend.
+To use the JACK backend, I need to specify `--features jack`.

-However, I tested using the `test_play.rs` example in the midir repo, and even with a buffer size of 2048 the notes match their expected play time pretty well.
-Maybe I need to decrease sample rate as well.
+~~However, I tested using the `test_play.rs` example in the midir repo, and even with a buffer size of 2048 the notes match their expected play time pretty well.
+Maybe I need to decrease sample rate as well.~~

 ---